Speculoos Tiramisu with Cinnamon Apples

 - For the cinnamon apple layer, peel the apples and chop into bite size pieces.

 - Add a small amount of water to a saucepan and sauté the apples for about 3 minutes or until they start to get soft.
-Then add the brown sugar, cinnamon, cloves and vanilla extract.
+Then add the brown sugar, cinnamon and cloves.
 Cook until apples have broken down and most of the liquid has evaporated, then remove from heat.

 - For the speculoos layer, place the speculoos cookies into a ziplock bag and crush them with a rolling pin.